SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks: Experiment

 \subsubsection{Ablations on the Depth of MDSNet}

-In Section \ref{analysis}, we theoretically demonstrate that MDSNet overcomes gradient vanishing and exploding, enabling the training of deep networks.
-In this section, we further validate this through experiments.
-As shown in rows 5 and 8 to 10 of Table \ref{tab_1}, the feature extraction capability of MDSNet improves as the network depth increases.
-Notably, deeper networks exhibit lower LFSI and firing rates, suggesting that deeper architectures can effectively distribute neuronal activity across layers, mitigating local firing saturation issues.
+We experimentally validate that MDSNet scales to deeper architectures.
+As shown in rows 5 to 8 of Table \ref{tab_1}, MDSNet's feature extraction capability improves with network depth.
+Notably, deeper networks exhibit lower LFSI and firing rates, suggesting that deeper architectures can effectively distribute neuronal activity across layers, mitigating local firing saturation.